maxim-pre/tictactoe/README.md

 ## Wins

-Im very happy with my implementation of computer opponent AI.
+I'm very happy with my implementation of computer opponent AI.
 I was able to implement an algorithm that's unbeatable

 ## Key Learnings/Takeaways

 A key takeaway was the volume of code and time it takes to implement animations for a website.
-Subtle animations can improve the user experience but too much animation can be over-bearing.
-In the futre I would limit time spend on implementing animations and focus more on other areas of the project.
+Subtle animations can improve the user experience but too much animation can be overbearing.
+In the future I would limit the time spent on implementing animations and focus more on other areas of the project.

 ## Future improvements

-- I would like to add the ability for users to save their scores to localhost so players can resume thier games at another time.
+- I would like to add the ability for users to save their scores to localhost so players can resume their games at another time.